-The man was Edward Stratemeyer , and he is credited with being the first to give American children what they want - not books of moral instruction disguised as stories, but mystery novels as full of excitement and adventure as the adult dime novels that children read on the sly at the time.
+The man was Edward Stratemeyer , and he is credited with being the first to give American children what they want: not books of moral instruction disguised as stories, but mystery novels as full of excitement and adventure as the adult dime novels that children read on the sly.

 Stratemeyer began his career by writing The Rover Boys , a series about the adventures of three prankster brothers who attend a military academy.
-Rather than settle into a quiet life of writing mystery novels, however, Stratemeyer sought to build an empire in the children’s book industry.
+Rather than settle into a quiet life of writing mystery novels, however, Stratemeyer sought to build a children’s book empire.

 As a New Yorker article on Stratemeyer relates, he perfected the production of children’s books like Henry Ford perfected the production of automobiles.
-He developed more and more mystery series, including the Hardy Boys and Nancy Drew - some of the most beloved children’s series of all time - and wrote under pseudonyms so that he could sell them to different publishers and not dilute his brand.
-When he could no longer write all the stories himself, Stratemeyer, who first realized his literary potential when the novelist Horatio Alger asked him to finish several manuscripts in exchange for royalties, simply hired ghostwriters.
+He developed more and more mystery series, including the Hardy Boys and Nancy Drew .
+He wrote under pseudonyms so that he could sell his series to different publishers without diluting his brand, and when he could no longer write all the stories himself, Stratemeyer simply hired ghostwriters.

-Stratemeyer’s writing syndicate produced hundreds of books in multiple popular series that dominated the market.
-It wasn’t until the late 1970s, when a trial over the copyright to the Nancy Drew and Hardy Boys books made details of the Stratemeyer Syndicate public, that Americans realized one man was responsible for so much.
+Stratemeyer’s writing syndicate produced hundreds of books and dominated the market.
+It wasn’t until the late 1970s, when a trial over the copyright to the Nancy Drew and Hardy Boys books made details of the Stratemeyer Syndicate public, that Americans realized that one man was responsible for so much.

-Another option for publishers looking to use ghostwriting to maximize the marketing potential of a book is to simply attach a celebrity’s name to any ghostwritten book.
-An article on ghostwriting in the UK notes a publisher who did exactly that - hiring a novelist to write a fictional book that takes place in the fashion world and then attaching the name of supermodel Naomi Campbell as the author.
-There was no collaboration between Campbell and writer Caroline Upcher, who said of the project, "The idea was to buy the name."
+Another option for publishers is to simply attach a celebrity’s name to any ghostwritten book.
+One U.K. publisher hired a novelist to ghostwrite a fictional book that takes place in the fashion world and then cited supermodel Naomi Campbell as the author.
+Campbell did not collaborate with the ghostwriter, Caroline Upcher, who said of the project, "The idea was to buy the name."
 The Swan by Naomi Campbell has three and a half stars on Amazon .

 The Case for Ghostwriting